YuniqueCore/multiio/README.md

   the Features table above).
 - `multiio_records_demo` focuses on the streaming/records APIs and is intended primarily for JSONL/NDJSON logs, CSV rows and YAML documents.
+- For `multiio_pipeline`, `multiio_async_pipeline`, and `multiio_manual`,
+  single- record datasets (such as config-style JSON/TOML/INI documents or a single plaintext blob) are written as a single value rather than a one-element array; multi-record datasets continue to be written as arrays.

 ## E2E tests